COLLECTION CARE AND CONSERVATION AT CARNEGIE MUSEUM OF NATURAL HISTORY

 Materials science, like other branches of science, relies on data.
 Conservators collect and analyze data to formulate reasoned responses to preservation problems.
 This data includes detailed documentation of the condition of various collection items.
 Conservators also rely on continual monitoring of the environmental conditions in areas where collection items are displayed and stored.
 This includes buildings, exhibition halls, and even individual display cases.

 Natural history collections pose a particular challenge for conservators.
-Typically, natural history collections range from anthropological materials to ancient and modern animal and plant specimens to geological materials.
+Natural history collections range from anthropological materials to ancient and modern animal and plant specimens to geological materials.
 The materials that make up the collection are susceptible to multiple risks or agents of deterioration.
 The conservator identifies to which agents of deterioration an object is susceptible to and works to avoid or block those risks.
 Conservators also monitor conditions for signs of agents of deterioration and respond if they are detected.
 If necessary, conservators repair damage to objects in the collection.